 The Consideration stage of the customer journey

 At this stage, the customer knows about your business and is considering whether your product or service could meet their needs.
-They might compare your offerings with those of your competitors, read reviews, or seek more information about your products.
+They might compare your offerings with those of your competitors, ead reviews on websites and social media, or seek more information about your products from the self-service portal or AI contact center.

 The Decision stage of the customer journey